ekarpp/lumo/README.md

-A CPU based multithreaded rendering engine.
+Spuristo is a CPU based multithreaded rendering engine.
 Made with the goal of learning Rust and physically based rendering :) The renderer is designed to be as modular as possible such that adding new features or algorithms is straightforward.

 ### Features
 * Area light sampling